Posterior Meta-Replay for Continual Learning: Algorithms

 where $\sigma(\cdot)$ denotes the logistic sigmoid function and $f_{\text{D}}$ the function performed by the discriminator.
-Having the optimal discriminator $f_\text{D}^*(\mathbf{w})$, the \textit{prior-matching term} can be approximated via a Monte-Carlo sample:
+Having the optimal discriminator $f_\text{D}^*(\mathbf{w})$, the \textit{prior-matching term} can be approximated via an MC sample:

 This means that at every training iteration of $\bm{\theta}$ (or in our case $\bm{\psi}$) the parameters of the discriminator should be trained to optimality.
-In practice, however, one only fine-tunes the discriminator weights for a few iterations in the inner loop.
+In practice, however, discriminator weights are only fine-tuned for a few iterations in the inner loop.

-Note, that training requires access to $\nabla_{\bm{\theta}} \mathbb{E}_{q_{\bm{\theta}}(\mathbf{W})} \big[ f_\text{D}^*(\mathbf{W}) \big]$, and that the optimal parameter configuration of the discriminator might also depend on $\bm{\theta}$ as it is an outcome of the optimization procedure described in Eq. \ref{eq:avb:discriminator:loss}.
+Note that training requires access to $\nabla_{\bm{\theta}} \mathbb{E}_{q_{\bm{\theta}}(\mathbf{W})} \big[ f_\text{D}^*(\mathbf{W}) \big]$, and that the optimal parameter configuration of the discriminator might also depend on $\bm{\theta}$ as it is an outcome of the optimization procedure described in Eq. \ref{eq:avb:discriminator:loss}.
 Fortunately, as shown in \citet{geiger:avb}, the term $ \mathbb{E}_{q_{\bm{\theta}}(\mathbf{W})} \big[ \nabla_{\bm{\theta}} f_\text{D}^*(\mathbf{W}) \big]$ vanishes and no backpropagation through the discriminator is required.

-We also employ a trick suggested in \citet{geiger:avb}, termed \textit{adaptive contrast}, which can be used whenever analytic access to the prior density is guaranteed (which is not the case when using AVB in a prior-focused setting, \textsc{PF-AVB}, except for the first task).
+We also employ a trick suggested in \citet{geiger:avb}, termed \textit{adaptive contrast}, which can be used whenever analytic access to the prior density is guaranteed (which is not the case when using AVB in a prior-focused setting, \textbf{PriorFocused-AVB}, except for the first task).
 The incentive for the trick is the fact that a density ratio, especially in high-dimensions, has high variance.
 Therefore, an auxiliary Gaussian distribution $r_{\bm{\alpha}}(\mathbf{W})$ is introduced, whose mean and variance parameters are set to the empirical mean and variance of $q_{\bm{\theta}}(\mathbf{W})$, assuming that the ratio when involving such $r_{\bm{\alpha}}(\mathbf{W})$ is "easier" to estimate.
 The ELBO is then rewritten in the following way to include $r_{\bm{\alpha}}(\mathbf{W})$:

 where now $\tilde{f}_\text{D}^*(\mathbf{w})$ is trained to approximate the log-density ratio $\log q_{\bm{\theta}}(\mathbf{W}) - \log r_{\bm{\alpha}}(\mathbf{W})$.

 Because of this minimax optimization, AVB suffers in our experiments from scalability issues,\footnote{Note, also \citet{pawlowski2017implicit:weight:uncertainty} reports difficulties when applying AVB to BNNs.} and we therefore only experimented with it for low-dimensional problems, where it turns out to be in general the best method, both in terms of performance of individual runs and in ease of finding suitable hyperparameters.